swiftuiux/coreml-stable-diffusion-swift-example-app/README.md

 ![The concept](https://github.com/swiftuiux/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)

+## How it works

+### Super short
+words → numbers → math → picture.

+### So in short:
+text → (TextEncoder) → numbers
+numbers + noise → (U-Net) → hidden image
+hidden image → (VAE Decoder) → real image real image → (SafetyChecker) → safe output

+### Basically

+    1. You type "a red apple".  vocab.json + merges.txt handle tokenization → break it into units like [a] [red] [apple].
+TextEncoder.mlmodelc maps those tokens into numerical vectors in latent space.
+    2. The model’s brain (U-Net).
+It starts with just random noise (a messy canvas).
+Then, step by step, it removes noise and adds structure, following the instructions from your text (the numbers from the TextEncoder).
+After many steps, what was just noise slowly looks like the picture you asked for.
+At this stage, the image is not made of pixels like (red, green, blue dots).
+Instead, it lives in a latent space — basically a compressed mathematical version of the image.
+    3. Hidden space (latent space).
+It’s the hidden mathematical space where the U-Net operates.
+Latent space = a hidden, compressed version of images where the model does its work.
+Instead of dealing with millions of pixels directly (which is heavy), the model uses a smaller grid of numbers that still captures the essence of shapes, colors, and structures.
+Think of it like a sketch or a blueprint: not the full detailed image, but enough information to reconstruct it later.
+This is why it’s called latent (hidden): the image exists there, but only as math.
+        •    Latent space = where (Think of it as the canvas the painter is working on)
+        •    U-Net = how (Think of it as the work being done (the painter’s hand moving)
+    4. VAE Decoder.
+Once the latent image is ready, the VAEDecoder.mlmodelc converts it into an actual picture (pixels).
+If you want to go the other way (picture → latent space), that’s what VAEEncoder.mlmodelc does.
+    5. Safety check.
+Finally, SafetyChecker.mlmodelc looks at the image and makes sure it follows safety rules.
+If not, it may block or adjust it.
+It works by running the generated image through a separate classifier (basically another small neural net) that predicts if the picture belongs to any of these categories.
+If it does, the checker can either blur it, replace it, or just stop the output.

 ### Typical set of files for a model und the purpose of each file

 | File Name                            | Description                                                      |